elianamusser/exploration/doc/ErrorHandling.md

 ```
 highest level method (String userInput) {
 	1) check for input errors
-	iterator <- iterator over chars in userI
+	iterator <- iterator over chars in userInput
 	loop 5 times:
 		char c <- next char in userInput
-		if c is a room #, ensure input is a positive int
+		if c is a room #, throw error if: c is not an int >= 0
-		if c is a distance, ensure input is int > 0
+		if c is a distance, throw input is int > 0
 		if c is a separator, ensure it's a space
-	if userInput has more chars,
+	if iterator has next, throw error: input should only be 5 chars

+	2) check for logical errors
+	throw error if: room